remult/remult/docs/tutorials/react-next/index.md

 1. Open your IDE.

-2. Create an `api` folder at the `app` directory, and a `[...remult]` folder inside it.
-Additionally, create a `route.ts` file within the `app/api/[...remult]` folder.
-This file serves as a 'catch all' route for the Next.js API, responsible for handling all API requests.
+2. Generate an `api` directory within the app folder, and inside it, create a `[...remult]` subdirectory.
+Inside the `app/api/[...remult]` directory, craft a `route.ts` file with the following code.
+This file functions as a catch all route for the Next.js API route, effectively managing all incoming API requests.

 ```ts
 // src/app/api/[...remult]/route.ts